martins-jean/Handwritten-Poem-AI-Decoder/README.md

-# CAN AI DECODE A HANDWRITTEN POEM?
+# Can AI decode a handwritten poem?

-## MULTI-LAYER PERCEPTRON FOR OPTICAL CHARACTER RECOGNITION
+## Multi-layer perceptron for optical character recognition

 ### PROJECT GOAL
 Decoding a poem that was handwritten letter by letter on paper.